grunwaldlab/krisp/README.md

 ### What is included

-The `krisp` package is written in python, and when installed, provides a stand-alone command line utilities called `krisp_fasta` and `krisp_vcf`.
+The `krisp_fasta` package is written in python, and when installed, provides a stand-alone command line utilities called `krisp_fasta` and `krisp_vcf`.
-All the functionality of `krisp` is provided through the command line and knowledge of python is not required.
+All the functionality of `krisp_fasta` is provided through the command line and knowledge of python is not required.
-In all the examples below, `krisp` is executed through the command line.
+In all the examples below, `krisp_fasta` is executed through the command line.

 In addition to `krisp_fasta` and `krisp_vcf`, installation also provides a second command line utility called `kstream`.
 `kstream` is a separate python program which extracts and parses kmers from an input fasta file.
-`krisp` utilizes `kstream` internally and is provided as a courtesy.
+`krisp_fasta` utilizes `kstream` internally and is provided as a courtesy.
-Users of `krisp` are not required to use `kstream` directly.
+Users of `krisp_fasta` are not required to use `kstream` directly.
 See examples below `kstream` usage.

 All commands have help menus which can be activated by passing the `-h` or `--help` option to the program.

-## `krisp_fasta` usage examples
+## `krisp_fasta`

 ### Example 1: Searching for a spacer sequence